Scoliosis and Hereditary

 Scoliosis and Hereditary Genetic test results on laptop

 For the people first diagnosed with Scoliosis, it’s quite common that the doctors might ask the patient or his/her parents a group of questions about the health of the patient.
-For example, a doctor might ask the following:
+For example, a doctor might ask the following to learn more about the specific condition:

-• If anyone else in the family has a Scoliosis condition?
-Additional questions can include:
+• Does anyone else in the family have a Scoliosis condition?

-There is no clear evidence or hardcore proof that parents can pass a “scoliosis gene” onto their children.
+This one question and its answer can lead to insight into the scoliosis condition.
+Presently, clear evidence or hardcore proof that parents can pass a “scoliosis gene” onto their children does not exist.
 In contrast with other hereditary diseases, there exists a huge difference in the type and severity of the illness that develops from one generation to the next.
-For instance, it is known that Scoliosis can occur in one identical twin and not the other.
+For instance, research provides the fact that Scoliosis can occur in one identical twin and not the other.

-Because 80% of scoliosis cases have unknown reasons, many people believe that there is a genetic defect as a cause.
+Because 80% of scoliosis cases have unknown reasons, and in spite of the fact that evidence does not show heredity as a factor, many people believe that a genetic defect causes the condition.
 Some studies point to genes relating to nerve fiber elasticity, bone density, tissue structure, and joint hypermobility.
-Also, all of these ailments have some involvement in the occurrence of scoliosis.
+Research provides data that all of these ailments have some involvement in the occurrence of scoliosis.
+However, researchers still lack the evidence to identify a gene or a group of genes that causes Scoliosis; although research continues to actively look into scoliosis.

 Research

 For a long time, doctors, scientists, and researchers have been trying to understand Scoliosis and determine the cause or causes.
 In doing so, the researchers have addressed many individual factors including asymmetry in the hips to spinal cord tension.
-Even with today’s ease of communication and online zoom, doctors have not determined a cause and it appears that different people have scoliosis for different reasons.
+Even with today’s ease of communication and online Zoom, doctors, and new technology to identify causes of medical conditions, researchers have not determined a cause and it appears that different people have scoliosis for different reasons.

 If you are a parent and have a child with Scoliosis who is having problems, then you should search for the best treatment for your child.
-Some of the best doctors in the world are at the Scoliosis Institute!
+Some of the best doctors in the world are at the Southwest Scoliosis and Spine Institute!
 We love to answer questions that you (as a parent ask).
 Also, we ensure the best wellness program and medical treatment for children from all nations.
+We have offices in Dallas, Plano, and Frisco, Texas and invite you to make an appointment.
+We have appointments within 24 hours during the working week.
+Let’s discuss your scoliosis and stop the pain with the very best Scoliosis Doctors.

 Finally, there is still a lot more to research when it comes to genes, lifestyle, and other factors that may cause scoliosis.
 The research continues at Southwest Scoliosis and Spine Institute!
 Our team works to find methods to make our patients live better lives — free from pain.